 Santa Fe is a city located in Santa Fe County New Mexico.
-With a 2020 population of 85,627, it is the 4th largest city in New Mexico (after Albuquerque, Las Cruces, and Rio Rancho) and the 401st largest city in the United States .
-Santa Fe is currently growing at a rate of 0.55% annually and its population has increased by 26.02% since the most recent census, which recorded a population of 67,947 in 2010.
-Santa Fe reached it's highest population of 85,627 in 2021.
-Spanning over 52 miles, Santa Fe has a population density of 1,639 people per square mile.
+Santa Fe has a 2020 population of 86,099.
+Santa Fe is currently growing at a rate of 0.55% annually and its population has increased by 6.28% since the most recent census, which recorded a population of 81,012 in 2010.

 Santa Fe is the oldest capital city in the country.
 Santa Fe currently has a problem with young adults leaving the city for elsewhere in the country, with few returning or coming to settle down.
 Residents aged 20 through 29 make up just 11% of the population in Santa Fe County, whereas the national average in this age range is 14% or 16% in Albuquerque.